bountymac/codespaces-blank/README.md

 You can modify the `Counter` component inside the `<script type="text/babel">` tag in `index.html` to add more functionality or style.

+## Deploying to GitHub Pages

+To deploy the project to GitHub Pages, follow these steps:

+1. Ensure you have a `gh-pages` branch in your repository.
+2. Add a GitHub Actions workflow file named `deploy.yml` in the `.github/workflows` directory.
+3. The `deploy.yml` file should contain the necessary configuration to automate the deployment process to GitHub Pages.
+4. Push your changes to the `main` branch to trigger the deployment workflow.

+Once deployed, you can access your GitHub Pages site at `https://<your-username>.github.io/<your-repository-name>/`.

 ## License

 This project is open-source and free to use.